The Problem of Claiming Social Security Disability Benefits in the US

 Analysts state that this sharp increase in disability benefits cannot be explained by a corresponding downturn of the average working American’s health or worsening impairment.
 Because this trend began appearing when the economy took a plunge in 2007, the belief is that the Social Security Disability Insurance (SSDI) benefits to sustain unemployment rather than to support workers who are no longer able to work because of health problems.
 According to the website of the law firm LaMarca Law Group, P.C., this is somewhat alleviated when a worker qualifies for workers’ compensation, but it doesn’t address the basic problem of long-term unemployment.

 The SSA as a consequence has become much more circumspect about processing SSDI claims to weed out those that are not qualified to receive benefits under the program’s mandate.
 The SSDI routinely denies 70% of all claims, and the appeals process is even more stringent as well as tedious.
 Making it difficult to make a claim aims to weed out those who are unable or unwilling to find work but are not really disabled.
-As discussed in the website of the Chris Mayo Law Firm, this is a big problem for those who are genuinely in need of help because of their health impairments.
+This is a big problem for those who are genuinely in need of help because of their health impairments.

 If you are permanently disabled and unable to work, you may qualify for SSDI benefits.
 Enlist the help of an experienced SSDI lawyer to process your claim.